LinuxForHealth/docs/source/deployment/compose.rst

     # Multiple profiles can be specified in this fashion:
     docker-compose --profile [profile name] --profile [profile-name] up -d

 Where [profile name] is the name of a supported LFH profile.

-Supported profiles include:: deployment, ipfs and fhir.
+Supported profiles include:

+- deployment
+- ipfs
+- fhir

 Additional profiles will be added as needed to support external systems for new LFH integration use-cases.

-**NOTE::** All ``docker-compose`` commands always deploy support services Kafka, Zookeeper & NATS by default.

 +--------------------+----------------------------------------------------------------------------------------------------------------------------+
 | Profile Name       | Profile Description                                                                                                        |